g-leech/argmin-gravitas/_posts/2017-09-01-turing-suicide.markdown

 	<li>letters to Robin Gandy talks about his “shocking tendency at present to fritter my time away in anything but what I ought to be doing.”</li>

 	<li>Fond of Snow White</li>

+	+ in mid-May 1954, when Alan went with the Greenbaum family for a Sunday visit to Blackpool.
+It was a very fine day, and they walked cheerfully along the Golden Mile of seaside amusements, until they came across the Gypsy Queen, the fortune-teller.
+Alan went in, to consult her.
+Had not a gypsy foretold his genius, in 1922?
+The Greenbaums waited outside, and found themselves waiting for half an hour.
+When he came out, he was as white as a sheet, and would not speak another word as they went back to Manchester on the bus.
+They did not hear from him again, until he called on the Saturday two days before his death when, as it happened, they were out.
+They heard of his death before returning the call.

 	<li>
 </ul>